Kirollos7/Kirollos7/README.md

 - 🔭 me’m currently working on Still Student
 - 🌱 me’m currently learning OdooERP System and Image Processing
-- 👯 me’m looking to collaborate on ...
+- 👯 me’m looking to collaborate with other content creators
-- 🤔 me’m looking for halp wif ...
 - 💬 Ask me about Python
 - 📫 How to reach me: kirollosnoshi@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact:
 -->